agconti/kaggle-titanic/README.markdown

 ###Installation

-To run this notebook interactively, install the required dependencies, download this repository by clicking on this [link](https://github.com/agconti/kaggle-titanic/archive/master.zip), and finally run the IPython notebook.
+To run this notebook interactively:

+1. Install the required dependencies listed above.
+2. Download this repository in a zip file by clicking on this [link](https://github.com/agconti/kaggle-titanic/archive/master.zip) or use `git clone https://github.com/agconti/kaggle-titanic.git` to download the repository using git.
+3. Navigate to the directory where you unzipped or cloned the repo and execute `ipython notebook --pylab=line` from the command line or terminal.

 ###Benchmark Scripts
 To find the basic scripts for the competition benchmarks look in the "Python Examples" folder.
 These scripts are based on the originals provided by Astro Dave but have been reworked so that they are easier to understand for new comers.